duktig-solutions/Duktig-microservice-php/documentation/kernel/libraries/validator.md

 )
 */

-// In case if there are any extra key/value the validation will not passed.
+// In case if there are any extra key/value the validation will not be passed.
 $dataToValidate = [
     'name' => 'David',
-    'email' => 'framework@duktig.solutions',
+    'email' => 'support@duktig.solutions',
     'age' => 40,
     'message' => 'Hello!'
 ];